benrogboe/causalinference4networkbio/README.md

 # casualinference4networkbio
-Multilayer network reconstruction and mechanistic causal inference
+Multilayer causal network reconstruction and analysis for applications in systems biology